Lenme peer-to-peer lender review

 Is Lenme worth it?

-Lenme makes a lot of promises, but when it comes to borrowing a small amount, you're likely better off using a standard payday advance app rather than a peer-to-peer lending service.
+Lenme makes a lot of promises, but when it comes to borrowing a small amount, you're likely better off using a standard cash advance app rather than a peer-to-peer lending service.
 Because you'll still have to pay an origination fee and interest — and potentially a monthly membership fee — it's worth looking elsewhere if you have the income to back it.

-And because many pay advance apps don't check your credit — and may even boost it — you could improve your chances of getting a loan from other sources without undergoing a hard credit check each time you want to borrow.
+And because many cash advance apps don't check your credit — and may even boost it — you could improve your chances of getting a loan from other sources without undergoing a hard credit check each time you want to borrow.

 Compare Lenme to online short-term loan providers

-If a pay advance app doesn't suit you, you can look into legit payday lenders and connection services by selecting your state.
+If a cash advance app doesn't suit you, you can look into legit payday lenders and connection services by selecting your state.
 However, keep in mind that these are expensive forms of credit and may have interest rates higher than 300%.

 Lenme advertises itself as a peer-to-peer lending service that helps borrowers find investors for small loans.
 And while its fees are relatively limited, its customer service and application process may not meet your standards.
 We also weren’t able to confirm how it secures your bank account information when you log in to the app.
 Without a solid outline of the fees — and some users complaining of problems borrowing — it may be worth it to compare Lenme to other services before you download and sign up.